 Parents are not to come on the court during practice or games to instruct their children, or give “signals” as a form of instruction to their kids while they are practicing or playing.

 There is a no return policy (Rule Since 2000-01).
 Once you become a part of our organization, you cannot leave the program, join another program, nor practice with another club program, and then tryout or play for our program again (exception is to join the 292 program, not to play, but for consulting purposes).
-Ask Coach Robinson if you are unclear about our no return policy.
+Ask Coach Robinson if you are unclear about our no return policy before playing with another non-school team at any point of the year.
 Another club program is considered to be one that plays against other travel teams or club programs (AAU/ YBOA/ USAAA, etc…) in tournaments, invitationals or showcase events.
 (See note below on a main question.)

 Why can’t we return?
 We have to take care of the folks in our program that are expecting full teams for practices and games.
 If you decide to go to your other program’s club team activities and miss ours, it hurts our team / program.